What is a junior ISA?

 There are two types of junior ISA to choose from:

-What's the difference between cash junior ISAs and stocks and shares junior ISAs?
+What's the difference between a cash junior ISA and a stocks and shares junior ISA?

 A cash junior ISA keeps your money saved in cash, meaning it grows by building interest like savings accounts do, while money in a stocks and shares junior ISA is invested in the stock market.